Uhrbaan/battery-ranking/report.typ

 The service was connecting to `udev`'s event system, which would have been more in line with the course's objective.
 Hovever, that proved unreliable since battery capacity changes did not reliably emit events.
 If this implementation is of interest, you may checkout commit `d788604`.

+For ease of testing, a simulation option was also added.
+The core principle is the same as the polling process, but instead of reading a file, the process adds or removes a random amount from a virtual battery capacity, unil it reaches 0 and kills the service, or it reaches 100 and it stays at 100.

 == `StoreService`
 This service aggregates messages comming of different `CapacityService`s from different computers.